What is Single Touch Payroll Phase 2?

 How can I prepare for STP Phase 2?

 There's a high chance that STP Phase 2 will affect your business.
-Visit our STP Phase 2 Hub to get prepared and up to speed with the changes.
+Visit our STP Phase 2 Hub to get prepared and up to speed with the changes, as well as access key resources to help your business.